Clownacy/clownlzss/README.txt

 Also included are a collection of compressors which utilise the framework.

 Formats supported by the supplied utilities include:

 * Kosinski - a compression format common to first-party Sega Mega Drive games

-* Saxman - a format used by Sonic the Hedgehog 2, to compress its sound driver and music data
+* Saxman - a format used by Sonic the Hedgehog 2, to compress its sound engine and music data

 * Kosinski+ - a modified version of Kosinski developed by the Sonic ROM-hacking